Premature Birth and Its Prevention

 - Placental abruption

-Depending on a mother’s health history, the kinds of interventions that may be recommended can differ:
+Depending on a mother’s health history, the kinds of interventions that may be recommended can differ (3):

-A cervical cerclage is a stitch placed in the cervical tissue to help keep the cervix closed.
-Medical professionals use transvaginal ultrasounds to determine cervical length and recommend cervical cerclage based on their findings.
+A cervical cerclage is a stitch or tape placed in the cervical tissue to help keep the cervix closed (2).
+Medical professionals use transvaginal ultrasounds to determine the cervical length and recommend cervical cerclage based on their findings.
 Cerclage can help relieve some of the pressure on weakened cervical tissue and help the pregnancy last longer.
-Cerclages can also reduce the risk that there will be an ‘ascending infection’ – an infection that ascends from the vagina into the upper genital tract.
-Because the cervix acts as a physical barrier between the vagina and the upper genital tract, a cerclage can help maintain the barrier’s integrity.
-Cerclages are removed typically around the 37th week of pregnancy or before preterm labor begins.
+Cerclages can also reduce the risk of an ‘ascending infection’ – an infection that ascends from the vagina into the upper genital tract.
+The cervix acts as a physical barrier between the vagina and the upper genital tract, and a cerclage can help maintain the barrier’s integrity.
+Cerclages are removed typically around the 37th week of pregnancy, or earlier if the mother goes into preterm labor (8).

-Progesterone is a hormone that has many purposes in the body, but one of the ways it can help in averting preterm birth is by modulating inflammatory responses – one of the factors that can lead to preterm birth.
-Progesterone and 17P can inhibit inflammation, prolonging pregnancy.
-Progesterone is also a key hormone in pregnancy.
-It inhibits cervical ripening and myometrial activity.
+Progesterone is a hormone that has many purposes in the body and is very important during pregnancy.
+It can help avert preterm birth by modulating inflammatory responses – one of the factors that can lead to early labor (9).
+It also inhibits cervical ripening and myometrial activity.
 Progesterone is given either as a vaginal suppository or injection.

 Vaginal suppository progesterone is given to women with a short cervix, whether or not they’ve had a prior preterm birth.
-This treatment decreases the risk of:
+This treatment decreases the risk of (9):

 - Respiratory distress syndrome (RDS) in the baby